 5. What should I do if I see water waste occurring?

 We encourage you to talk with your neighbors and the establishments you frequent to let them know about the importance of conserving water and water-saving assistance available through the SFPUC.
 You may also report a potential violation of water waste restrictions by submitting an online complaint through www.sf311.org/ or by calling 311.
 The SFPUC reviews these reports and, depending on the accuracy of information provided and the situation, may issue a notification and contact the site.
 It is important to note that not all visible water use is wasteful or means that a home or building’s overall water use is inefficient.
 Multiple complaints made by the same person for the same situation will not elevate its importance.

-Can businesses and apartment buildings still clean their sidewalks and plazas with water?
-Can pressure washing still be performed in San Francisco?
+6. Can businesses and apartment buildings clean their sidewalks and plazas with water?

-Using water to wash sidewalks and hardscapes is prohibited except to address immediate health and safety needs.
+Using water to wash sidewalks and hardscapes should be limited to address health and safety needs and to meet City of San Francisco standards for sidewalk cleanliness.
 Brooms and other non-water using equipment should be used for general maintenance purposes.
-If washing with water is necessary, spot wash only the areas of immediate need with a wet mop, a pressure washer, or a hose equipped with a water-efficient spray nozzle and stop before runoff occurs.
+If washing with water is necessary, spot wash the areas of immediate need with a wet mop, a pressure washer, or a hose equipped with a water-efficient spray nozzle and stop before runoff to sewer and storm drains occurs.
 The SFPUC provides free automatic shut-off nozzles.

-What are the best ways to clean sidewalks?
+8. What are the best ways to clean sidewalks?